flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 .. tags:: Containerization, Intermediate
 ```

+This guide demonstrates how to use the `ImageSpec` to customize the container image for your Flyte tasks.

-`ImageSpec` is a way to specify how to build a container image without a Dockerfile.
-The `ImageSpec` by default will be
+`ImageSpec` is a mechanism that allows you to specify how to build a container image without requiring a Dockerfile.
+This feature provides a flexible and user-friendly way to define the containerization process.
+One of the significant advantages of using ImageSpec is the potential to build smaller, more efficient images at a faster speed.

+By default, the `ImageSpec` will be built using the `default` builder associated with Flytekit.
-converted to an [Envd](https://envd.tensorchord.ai/) config, and the [Envd builder](https://github.com/flyteorg/flytekit/blob/master/plugins/flytekit-envd/flytekitplugins/envd/image_builder.py#L12-L34) will build the image for you.
-However, you can also register your own builder to build
-the image using other tools.
+However, you have the option to register your own builder, enabling you to build the image using alternative tools.

+For example, [flytekitplugins-envd](https://github.com/flyteorg/flytekit/blob/c06ef30518dec2057e554fbed375dfa43b985c60/plugins/flytekit-envd/flytekitplugins/envd/image_builder.py#L25) is another image builder that uses envd to build the ImageSpec.
+This flexibility allows you to tailor the image-building process according to your specific needs and tool preferences.

 For every {py:class}`flytekit.PythonFunctionTask` task or a task decorated with the `@task` decorator,
 you can specify rules for binding container images.
 By default, flytekit binds a single container image, i.e.,